For Workers

 Health Effects of Lead

 In adults, lead exposure can cause many negative health effects.
 Signs and symptoms vary in severity depending on the amount of lead exposure and the period of time over which it occurs.
 Low levels of exposure may cause no visible symptoms but can still impact various body systems.
-The table below lists some of the signs and symptoms that may occur with lead poisoning.
+The list below provides some of the signs and symptoms that may occur with lead poisoning.

 Additional Resources